-When it came time for Madonna to debut her pivotal third album, True Blue, to the world, the breakout superstar hit the world with a change-up: "Live to Tell," the dramatic ballad that served as the record's lead single.
+When it came time for Madonna to debut her pivotal third album, True Blue, the breakout superstar hit the world with a change-up: "Live to Tell," the dramatic ballad that served as the record's lead single.

 Madonna would generate controversy (imagine that) on the 2006 Confessions Tour by performing "Live to Tell" while hanging from a cross.